naturae-syria/Accounting/README.md

 The `setup-all.sh` script also installs a helper command named `NexAccount` in `/usr/local/bin` to make management easier.
 This command runs from `/var/www/accounting-system`, so you can invoke `NexAccount` anywhere on the system.

+Run `NexAccount help` to display a summary of all available commands.

 - **Start** the application

   ```bash